Proper proximality in non-positive curvature: Proper proximality among hierarchically hyperbolic groups

 Notice that the extended mapping class group of a closed torus ($g=1$ and $n=0$) is isomorphic to $\mathrm{GL}(2,\mathbb{Z})$ and is therefore properly proximal.
 On the other hand, the mapping class group of a sphere with at most $3$ punctures ($g=0$ and $n\le 3$) is finite.

-\begin{proof} By \cite[Theorem~11.1]{BHS1}, the group $\Mod^*(\Sigma)$ is hierarchically hyperbolic, and in fact satisfies the assumptions from Theorem~\ref{theo:hhs}.
-The principal principal hyperbolic space in the HHS structure is the curve graph of $\Sigma$.
+\begin{proof} By \cite[Theorem~11.1]{BHS}, the group $\Mod^*(\Sigma)$ is hierarchically hyperbolic, and in fact satisfies the assumptions from Theorem~\ref{theo:hhs}.
+The principal hyperbolic space in the HHS structure is the curve graph of $\Sigma$.
 The conclusion thus follows from Theorem~\ref{theo:hhs}. \end{proof}

 More generally, we classify subgroups of $\Mod^*(\Sigma)$ that are properly proximal.
-We recall that the \emph{weak center} $WZ(G)$ of a group $G$ is defined as the subgroup of $G$ made of all elements that centralize a finite-index subgroup of $G$.
+We recall that the \emph{FC-center} $\WZ(G)$ of a group $G$ is defined as the subgroup of $G$ made of all elements that centralize a finite-index subgroup of $G$.

 \begin{theo} Let $\Sigma$ be a connected orientable surface of finite type, and let $H$ be an infinite subgroup of $\Mod^*(\Sigma)$.